 A story of middle-age malaise masquerading as a crime thriller, this film often feels rather sluggish despite the abundance of car chases and shootouts.
 This is mainly because the plot is forever stopping and starting and then going back on itself – thus Quinn’s characters sets up the hit but then changes his mind, Caine goes undercover to meet Mason but is discovered almost immediately; he asks Lucienne to meet him, speaks to her for 60 seconds and then sends her home again, and so on, and so on.

 Which is all a bit of a shame because the basic elements, locations, cast and technical credits are all top-notch.
-It even has a sense of humour, with Caine trying hard not to replicate his character from Get Carter (1971), even though he is once again asked to throw a man of a highrise building in pretty much the same suit.
-He mostly plays it for laughs and does well – and there is a great sequence, later copied quite extensively in the Bond movie Goldeneye (1995) in which Caine and Lucienne race each other in their respective high-end cars (her a Porsche, his an Alfa Romeo) as a form of high-speed motorised courtship.
+It even has a sense of humour, with Caine trying hard not to replicate his character from Get Carter (1971), even though he is once again asked to throw a man off a highrise building in pretty much the same suit.
+He mostly plays it for laughs and does well – and there is a great sequence, later copied quite extensively in the Bond movie Goldeneye (1995), in which Caine and Lucienne race each other in their respective high-end cars (hers a Porsche, his an Alfa Romeo) as a form of high-speed motorised courtship.

 But this film always feels undernourished with its stock, thin characterisation and extremely familiar elements.
-One wishes that the actors had been given a bit more to chew on, but it just might have worked better with an all French cast, with Alain Delon as the killer, Lino Ventura instead of Quinn, Maurice Ronet using his own voice (he was dubbed by Robert Rietti) and Mason not having to use a silly French accent!
+One wishes that the actors had been given a bit more to chew on, but maybe it just might have worked better with an all French cast, with Alain Delon as the killer, Lino Ventura instead of Quinn, Maurice Ronet using his own voice (he was dubbed by Robert Rietti) and Mason not having to use a silly French accent!

 DVD Availability: The film is available as a no frills Blu-ray in the US (locked to region A) and on DVD in various markets on the Continent – the Italian DVD offers a terrific image, presumably taken from the same HD master as the Blu-ray, though the English language soundtracks is occasionally slightly out of sync I’m afraid.
 The multi-region Spanish Blu-ray offers the original audio and seems to be legit, so is probably the best choice for European shoppers who want to get the best of Slocombe’s fine cinematography.